 After you receive the notice and the 30 days pass, the IRS freezes your funds for 21 days.
 After which, the bank sends all your funds or assets to the IRS, including the interests.

 If there is not enough money to pay the tax debt in your bank account, the IRS goes after your property and salary.

 The good news is that in 21 days, you can appeal or settle your debt, and the IRS will release your bank accounts.

 Why did my foreign bank send me a “FATCA” letter and a request for a completed W-8 or W-9?

 The Foreign Account Tax Compliance Act introduced in 2010 requires all non-US Banks to search their records for suspected US persons and forward their information to the IRS.
+We wrote about it in 2015 already!
 The FATCA letter is a letter from your foreign bank requesting certain information regarding your US tax status.

 You must complete the forms truthfully.
 The letter doesn’t mean your account will be frozen.
 The banks must only provide your account information to the IRS.
 Due to privacy laws, the banks cannot send the information to the IRS directly.
 They will be sent to the local tax authorities first and the local tax authorities will forward the information to IRS.
 The whole process takes about 6 months, so if you weren’t compliant by the time you received the FATCA letter, you have about 6 months to bring your into compliance before the IRS contacts you.